nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 One thing that should be mentioned here explicitly is that RPC callback endpoints communicate using real versioned objects (as defined by serialization for oslo.versionedobjects library), not vague json dictionaries.
-Meaning, oslo.versionedobjects are on the wire and not just used internally inside a component.
+This means that oslo.versionedobjects are on the wire and not just used internally inside a component.

-One more thing to note is that though RPC interface relies on versioned objects, it does not yet rely on versioning features the oslo.versionedobjects library provides.
-This is because Liberty is the first release where we start using the RPC interface, so we have no way to get different versions in a cluster.
+Another thing to note is that though the RPC interface relies on versioned objects, it does not yet rely on versioning features the oslo.versionedobjects library provides.
+This is because Liberty is the first release in which we use the RPC interface, so we have no way to get different versions in a cluster.
 That said, the versioning strategy for QoS is thought through and described in `the separate page <rpc_callbacks.html>`_.